MrNex/NGen/ReadMe.md

 ## Build

 NGen is compiled using MinGw's gcc compiler.
-After installing freeglut you can compile the program with
+After installing freeglut you can compile the program from the top-level project directory by entering the following command:

+Windows:
+> mingw32-make

+Linux/Mac:
+> make

+The Makefile will take care of the rest.
+You can then run the project with:
-> gcc main.c -o NGen -lFreeglut -lOpenGL32
+> NGen

-Coming soon: A makefile...
-Sorry for now guys.

 ## Installation

-Currently, after compilation, you can run the engine directly from the output file.
-In the future, when the other engine components are added, this will change.
+Simply download the project, extract to it's own folder if necessary, and then follow the instructions in the Build section.
+No other installation steps are needed.

+## Using the NGen

+As engine components are added I will be updating this section with examples of how you can use them.

+### Math

+ToDo: Provide an example of how to utilize the NGen's Matrix and Vector mathematics library.